FAQs

 I spoiled my voting documents / I have made a mistake on my documents.
 What can I do?

 If you can amend it so that your voting intention is clear, then do so and initial the changes.
-OR contact your local city or district council Electoral Officer so they can issue you with another voting document.
+Otherwise, contact your local city or district council Electoral Officer so they can issue you with another voting document.

 Elections